Sagitc/bhaskara_in_java/README.md

     That means that the equation has two roots, however theses two are the same. r1 = r2.

 When delta < 0:
     Well, when this happens mean that the equation doesn't have real roots.
-We will not go futher when this case happens.
+We will not go futher in this case.